aerynisagirl/PIC-AudioPlayer/README.md

 # PIC-Audio-Player
 Just a small project that plays small audio files from a PIC micro as a single chip solution, very limited within the functionality though it works.
+It's based on the use of PCM data, that is then put into an array where each location in the array represents an induvidual sample of the recording.
+The PIC micro then plays the recording by quickly reading the samples at a very high speed of about 8000Hz.
+This all happens at the push of a button.